Slow Cooker Brownie Dessert

 - Use oven mitts to remove the brownies.
 The insert will be hot!

 - You can put the crockpot on warm and serve right from the appliance.
-But they will continue to cook from the residual heat.
+But your dessert will continue to cook from the residual heat.

 - Crockpot brownies will have a different texture from oven brownies.
 There is no place for the steam to escape which makes them very moist.

 - After three hours, these brownies were ready to eat.
-Perfect for tailgating at home or any gathering where your oven is already in use.
-If you are a fan of chocolate, you will be thrilled with this crockpot brownies dessert.
+They’re perfect for tailgating at home or any gathering where your oven is already in use.
+If you are a fan of chocolate, you will be thrilled with this crockpot brownie dessert.

 Rich, soft, with chunks of melted semi-sweet chocolate, these brownies exceeded my expectations.
-This slow cooker dessert wins no beauty contest, but that’s not the point, is it?
+Crock pot desserts may win no beauty contest, but that’s not the point, is it?

 - A little smoke and mirrors by serving it with a scoop of cold vanilla ice cream and a couple of berries and mint sprig, turn this delicious mound of chocolate decadence into a beautiful dessert.
 And do I even have to mention the marvelous scents emanating from my kitchen while this cooked?